 - Identifying which traffic sources are driving the most organic conversions

-To successfully analyze SEO data from various sources, it’s generally recommended to use a tool that can help you quickly perform tasks such as daily metric tracking, data visualization, and efficient reporting so that you spend your time on the marketing itself instead of inside a spreadsheet.
+To successfully analyze SEO data from various sources, it’s generally recommended to use a tool that can help you quickly perform tasks such as daily rank tracking, data visualization, and efficient reporting so that you spend your time on the marketing itself instead of inside a spreadsheet.

 To put it simply, with SEO analytics you’re trying to figure out exactly what is working and what your current obstacles are for successfully driving traffic and conversions for your clients.

-Step 1: Preparing to Succeed
+Step 1: Preparing for Success

 Before we get into the SEO tools and analytical techniques, let’s first review what you should have in place before starting your analysis.